 A feature of New York’s Central Park, the Bow Bridge is a Classical Greek delight.
 It’s made of cast iron and is a pedestrian walkway across The Lake.
 The banisters are interlocking circles.
 Eight large urns decorate the bridge.
 Two of these were stolen long ago and only recently replaced.

 The Golden Gate Bridge is the symbol of San Francisco.
 It opened in May, 1937 after taking 4 years to build.
 The roadway deck is held up by metal cables suspended from curving main cables draped over the two red metal pillars that give the bridge its recognizable outline.
 The bridge can sway as much as 28 feet to adapt to wind and weather.
 The Golden Gate Bridge is a marvel of engineering.
 You can drive across, but if you walk or ride a bike, you will be able to see the rivets up close.
 And the views from this bridge are mesmerizing.
+Whether you are on it or looking at it across the water, you will enjoy visiting this iconic bridge.

 Bridges of Amsterdam